 In Summary

-Bonus depreciation remains a valuable but diminishing opportunity for real estate investors.
-Acting now—whether it’s through property acquisitions, improvements, or cost segregation—can help you leverage what’s left of this powerful incentive.
-The future is uncertain, but savvy planning today with an expert at CSSI will position you for success tomorrow.
+Bonus depreciation just got a renewed boost in benefit for real estate investors.
+Acting now, whether it’s through property acquisitions, improvements, or cost segregation, can help you leverage this powerful incentive.
+Through savvy planning today with an expert at CSSI will position you for success tomorrow.
 Contact us today.